alexandermcdev/tetragonmvp/README.md

-# tetragonmvp
+# tetragon mvp
-Tetragon one page simple intake
+Tetragon.xyz simple one page site, used to start a funnel for engaging new customers
+For signup with email, discord and gumroad